cubehouse/themeparks/README.md

             waitTime: (number: current wait time in minutes),
             active: (bool: is the ride currently active?),
             fastPass: (bool: is fastpass available for this ride?),
+            fastPassReturnTime: { (object containing current return times, parks supporting this will set FastPassReturnTimes to true - entire field may be null for unsupported rides or when fastPass has ran out for the day)
+                startTime: (string return time formatted as "HH:mm": start of the current return time period),
+                endTime: (string return time formatted as "HH:mm": end of the current return time period),
+                lastUpdate: (JavaScript Date object: last time the fastPass return time changed), },
             status: (string: will either be "Operating", "Closed", or "Down"),
             lastUpdate: (JavaScript Date object: last time this ride had new data),
             schedule: { **schedule will only be present if park.SupportsRideSchedules is true**